Cabbie407/ocular-brainfuck/README.md

 # ocular-brainfuck
-A JavaScript interprerer for brainfuck with some visual aids for developing programs
+A JavaScript interpreter for brainfuck with some visual aids for developing programs